jasdeep-hundal/tinc/OPTIMIZATION_README.md

 that you enable paravirtualized networking if you have support for it.

-This configuration assumes that the VMs are connected via a host only network with adapters that are assigned the IP address 192.168.57.1 for VM1 and 192.168.57.2 for VM2.
+This configuration assumes that the VMs are connected via a host only network with adapters that are assigned the IP address 192.168.57.1 for tinc in VM1 and 192.168.57.2 for tinc in VM2.
 In VirtualBox, this can be setup in Preferences -> Network by adding a network with a host only adapter with IPv4 address 192.168.56.1 and a network mask of 255.255.255.0.
 Then the DHCP Server for the network can be configured with the server address 192.168.56.100, the server mask 255.255.255.0, and address bounds between 192.168.56.101 and 192.168.56.254.

-If you're using ubuntu, you can set static IP addresses by running

-    sudo vi /etc/network/interfaces

-append the following to the file:

-    auto eth0
-    iface eth0 inet static
-    address 192.168.57.1 (or 2 for VM2)
-    netmask 255.255.255.0
-    broadcast 192.168.57.255
-    gateway 192.168.57.3

 Refer to the tinc VPN installation/configuration docs for more information on these values.